seattle-beach/weatherbus-web/README.md

   5. You should not see any errors.

 2. Launch the app
+  1. Run 'python -m SimpleHTTPServer' to start all servers
-  1. Open [file://&lt;repo root&gt;/target/index.html]() in a browser.
+  1. Open 'localhost:8000'
-  2. You should see a login form.
+  1. You should see a login form.

 3. Clone, set up, and launch weatherbus
   1. See <https://github.com/gbcm/weatherbus> and follow the directions there.